AnyaFareena/Random-Password-Generator/README.md

 The character set used to generate password is : ABCDEFGHIJKLMNOPQRSTUVWZYZabcdefghijklmnopqrstuvwxyz1234567890!@#$%^&*()_+

-There are two buttons:
+There are two buttons -
+  ##### Generate Password Button:
-  Generate Button: Click this button to generate password based on selected options Copy to Clipboard: Copies the generated password to clipboard
+  Click this button to generate password based on selected options
+  ##### Copy to Clipboard Button:
+  Copies the generated password to clipboard